mariamartz/Interview/README.md

   - Ranking System Development:
       Quantile ranking system was developed to determine priority.

-       This method is based on a normal distribution. first step constited of checking for the distribution of the total ( corn +soybeans) yield Bu/acre.
-As seen in the graph below the distribution is little bit skewed.However, the dataset is large enough to assume normal distribution for the purposes of this study (~1800 data points)
+       This method is based on a normal distribution. first step consisted of checking for the distribution of the total ( corn + soybeans) yield Bu/acre.
+As seen in the graph below the distribution is little bit skewed.However, the dataset is large enough to assume a normal distribution for the purposes of this study (~1800 data points)
             ![image](https://user-images.githubusercontent.com/74034683/129844154-e272c82c-2ab4-4121-ad8a-ebf9007bac25.png)

    Next, the percetile threshold were chosen to provide a clear distinction between each group based on the number of standard deviations away from the mean